Welcome to the VAT Special Scheme e-service

 The Special Scheme is used on a voluntary basis which means that suppliers may use it if they wish to do so.
 Suppliers choosing not to use the Special Scheme must register as taxpayers in all EU states where they sell services covered by the scheme to non- business customers.

-If the UK withdraws from the EU without an exit agreement on 30 March 2019, the use of the VAT special scheme will change.
-File a tax return for tax period Q1/2019 in the usual manner by 20 April 2019.
-In the tax return, report any sales to the UK between 1 January and 29 March 2019.
+If the UK withdraws from the EU without an exit agreement, the use of the VAT special scheme will change.
+File your VAT return for the Q1/2019 period in the usual manner by 20 April 2019.
+Include any sales to the UK.
 Do not forget to pay VAT on the sales.

 If you are registered in the VAT special scheme in Finland and sell services to UK consumers, you can no longer report these sales in the VAT special scheme after Brexit.
 They must be reported directly to the UK.
 Further instructions are available from the UK tax authority.